Dhiego Lima: The Ultimate Fighter: Redemption

 In February 2017, it was revealed that Lima would compete again on the UFC's reality show in the 25th season on The Ultimate Fighter: Redemption.
 Lima was the fourth pick overall for Team Dillashaw.
 He faced Hayder Hassan in the opening round and won by unanimous decision.
-He faced Gilbert Smith in the quarter finals, winning the bout in a third round sudden death victory.
+He faced Gilbert Smith in the quarter-finals, winning the bout in a third round sudden death victory.
 Smith announced his retirement after the loss to Lima.
 In the semi-finals, Lima faced teammate Tom Gallicchio and won by unanimous decision to be the first fighter in the finals.

 UFC return

-Three years after his first stint on the show, Lima faced teammate Jesse Taylor in the finals on July 7, 2017, at The Ulimate Fighter: Redemption Finale.
+Three years after his first stint on the show, Lima faced teammate Jesse Taylor in the finals on July 7, 2017, at The Ultimate Fighter: Redemption Finale.
 He lost the back-and-forth fight via rear-naked choke submission in the second round.

 Lima faced Yushin Okami on April 14, 2018, at UFC on Fox 29.
 He lost the fight via unanimous decision.

 Lima faced Chad Laprise on December 8, 2018, at UFC 231.
 He won the fight by knockout in the first round.

 As the last fight of his The Ultimate Fighter contract, Lima faced Court McGee on April 27, 2019, at UFC Fight Night: Jacaré vs. Hermansson.
 He won the fight via split decision.

 After the McGee fight, Lima signed a new contract with the UFC and faced Luke Jumeau on October 6, 2019, at UFC 243.
 He won the fight via split decision.
 Despite the win, Lima's manager revealed that they are going to appeal the split decision to be turned to unanimous.

 Lima was scheduled to face Alex Morono on February 8, 2020, at UFC 247.
 However, on January 22, 2020, Lima was forced to withdraw from the bout due to a neck injury.

 Lima was scheduled to face Belal Muhammad, replacing Sean Brady on December 19, 2020, at UFC Fight Night 183.
 However, Muhammed was diagnosed with COVID-19 during the week leading up to the event and the bout was scrapped from the card, and the bout was rescheduled to February 13, 2021, at UFC 258 Lima lost the fight via unanimous decision.

 Lima faced Matt Brown on June 19, 2021, at UFC on ESPN 25.
 He lost the fight by knockout in the second round.

 In February 2022, Lima announced his retirement from competition in MMA.